A shepherd’s staff was never meant to be a weapon—until Rome stole his son.

 What's next?

-I will finish the Prodigal Shepherd Series by spring 2026.
+I will finish the Prodigal Shepherd Series by spring 2027.
 I think I may return to expand The Lost Wise Man into a trilogy or maybe a new series based on a New Testament character with whom I really identify.
 I have outlined a four-book series and have written half of the first book.

 Have you considered writing in other genres?

 I think that every author feels the grass is greener in another genre.
-I am considering something in kid's fiction, but that would be years away.
+I am considering something in kids' fiction, but that would be years away.
 I love mysteries and am fascinated to consider writing a "Who done it?"
 But unless the right character and set pop into my mind.
 That may never happen.

 Why are you drawn to Biblical Historical Fiction?